therustymate/crackmes/MarcusHindey's Crackme protect/README.md

 <img src="decompile_failed.png">

 ## Entry Point
-Since ILSpy failed to fully decompile the application, a clear entry point could not be identified.
-Therefore, I will perform dynamic analysis using a Windows 10 virtual machine and dnSpy.
+Since `ILSpy` failed to fully decompile the application, a clear entry point could not be identified.
+Therefore, I will perform dynamic analysis using a **Windows 10 virtual machine and dnSpy**.

 However, I was able to <u>identify a working portion of the code</u> that includes a class of the **Form** type.
 This confirms that the application is a `WinForms` program developed using a specific IDE.
 Additionally, it has been confirmed that the code involves <u>string encryption and obfuscation techniques</u>.